-Partway through The Sorrows of Young Werther you might wonder if this is actually a parody of romantic stories of the sturm und drang era.
+Partway through The Sorrows of Young Werther you might wonder if this is actually a parody of romantic stories.
 Werther's attachment to his beloved Charlotte, Lotte for short, can come across as a ridiculously over-the-top passion.
 Or so it may appear to a modern reader.
 What Werther calls a love for all eternity we would recognize today as an unhealthy obsession and expect the woman to take out a restraining order against her stalker.

 But, no, as you read on in The Sorrows of Young Werther, it becomes clear the author is committed to presenting the young man's inner state sincerely.
 Goethe can sturm and drang with the best of them.